SSDALab/kcpehworkinggroup/speakers.md

 **Next Speaker**

-* *11/15/2024* [Chris Herring](https://soc.ucla.edu/person/chris-herring/), Assistant Professor, UCLA -- Will present a chapter from his forthcoming book "Carewashing criminalization" on the ways liberal cities legitimate ongoing criminalization and the politics of criminalizing poverty more generally.

-**Upcoming Speakers**

 * *11/22/2024* [Arturo Baiocchi](https://scholars.csus.edu/esploro/profile/arturo_baiocchi/overview), Associate Professor at California State University, Sacramento -- Will speak on his experience running the PIT survey and work with government-sanctioned camp in Sacramento.